Conformal invariance and quantum non-locality in critical hybrid circuits

-{We apply the same reasoning to {the analysis of} the problem of the $0$th R\'enyi (Hartley) entropy in random Haar circuits, which is believed~\cite{nahum2018hybrid} to be described by two-dimensional critical {first-passage} percolation.} {Comparison between the {critical properties of the von Neumann entropy in Clifford CFT and those of the so-obtained zeroth R\'enyi (Hartley) entropy in the Haar circuits is made, and their relationship} is discussed.}
+{We apply the same reasoning to {the analysis of} the problem of the $0$th R\'enyi (Hartley) entropy in random Haar circuits, which is believed~\cite{nahum2018hybrid} to be described by two-dimensional critical { first-passage} percolation.} {Comparison between the {critical properties of the von Neumann entropy in Clifford CFT and those of the so-obtained zeroth R\'enyi (Hartley) entropy in the Haar circuits is made, and their relationship} is discussed.}

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:bcft}, we introduce the random hybrid circuit model in rectangular geometry with several sets of boundary conditions.
 We then give a statement of the conjecture regarding the {presence of conformal symmetry, as well as} a concrete prescription for computing the entanglement entropy {of an arbitrary segment at an arbitrary time step}.
 In Sec.~\ref{sec:res_rect}, we present the main results of this paper, namely the numerical data on entanglement entropy and mutual information dynamics in the rectangular circuit, {and compare them with CFT calculations}.
 In Sec.~\ref{sec:pbc}, we present results for circuits with periodic boundary condition, {that are used for fixing tuning parameters of our fitting scheme}.
 In Sec.~\ref{sec:discussion}, we discuss the universality of our results, relations to other works, and possible future directions.
 In Appendix~\ref{sec:cft_calc}, we {provide, for reference, a list of elementary facts from conformal field theory} used in this paper.
-In Appendix~\ref{sec:refQ}, we discuss purification dynamics of ``reference qubits'' recenlty introduced in Ref.~\cite{gullans1910scalable}.
+In Appendix~\ref{sec:refQ}, we discuss purification dynamics of ``reference qubits'' recently introduced in Ref.~\cite{gullans1910scalable}, which reveals a {boundary} operator scaling dimension taking different values in the Clifford CFT and in critical percolation.
+This result is further confirmed by a separate calculation in Appendix~\ref{sec:localizable_entanglement}.
 In Appendix~\ref{sec:perc}, we present parallel numerics and analysis of two-dimensional critical first-passage percolation.